Home

 Officers stopped the automobile at Chicago and Cicero avenues about 12 minutes later, Brown stated.

-Credit: Pascal Sabino / Block ClubThe intersection of Chicago Avenue and Cicero the place police shot a 13-year-old carjacking suspect.
+Credit score: Pascal Sabino / Block ClubThe intersection of Chicago Avenue and Cicero where police shot a 13-year-old carjacking suspect.

 Mayor Lori Lightfoot issued a press release Thursday, saying she has “full confidence” in the probe of the shooting.